aaslun/Sightings/readme.txt

 In the text meta-box, type in the text: [sightings-map] Save/publish the post/page.
 View the post/page.

+= Can I filter out markers by category on the larger map? =

+Yes, just enter the [sightings-map] attribute cat_slug or cat_id for the category you want to display on the map.
+This will only fetch and display sightings markers for the provided category on the [sightings-map].
+For example: [sightings-map cat_id="3"] ,will display only sightings that have the category with id 3.

 = I really like this plugin!
 How can i contribute? =